ozoidemi/ePaper_guest_dashboard/README.md

 ### Hold on...
 Can I make this work without Unifi?

 Absolutely!
 Though, the following code hasn't been tested.
+That's my next step.

-To try it out:
+To try it out yourself:

 1. **Ignore** the `automations.yaml` file.
 2. Use the files under the `no_unifi` directory.